donal-omahony/qtumbook/en/part1/networks.md

 # Test & Main Networks

-The `regtest` mode is convenient for local development, but it comes a time when you want to test your smart contracts and DApp on the real network.
+The `regtest` mode is convenient for local development, but there comes a time when you want to test your smart contracts and DApp on the real network.

 # Connecting To The Testnet